 I. Authorization of Games of Chance

-A. The Vice President for Development, Alumni and Community Engagement has been designated by the President as the authorizing officer for all Games of Chance, regardless of prize amount.
-All requests for the approval of Bingo, Millionaire Parties, Charity Games or Raffles shall be submitted in writing as provided in these procedures to the Vice President for Development, Alumni and Community Engagement.
+A. The Vice President for Development and Alumni Relations has been designated by the President as the authorizing officer for all Games of Chance, regardless of prize amount.
+All requests for the approval of Bingo, Millionaire Parties, Charity Games or Raffles shall be submitted in writing as provided in these procedures to the Vice President for Development and Alumni Relations.
 A decision by the Vice President for University Relations not to authorize a Game of Chance shall be final and binding.

 B. The following guidelines will be considered when a Game of Chance application is being evaluated: